Samuel John Paul Tuschen, was Madisons first Poet Laureate from 1978 to

 CLICK HERE TO MAKE A DONATION TO MADISON´S ART HAPPENINGS OR EVEN PARTICIPATE YOURSELF.

-CLICK HERE (PayPal) TO DONATE TO HELP THIS PAGE STAY ALIVE (DOMAIN IS $16/YEAR).
+CLICK HERE (PayPal) TO DONATE TO HELP THIS PAGE STAY ALIVE (THE DOMAIN IS $16/YEAR).

 I AM CURRENTLY LOOKING FOR THE AUTHORS, PHOTOGRAPHERS, VIDEO-FOLKS AND OTHER CONTRIBUTORS TO THIS PAGE IN ORDER TO GIVE THEM THE CREDIT WHERE THEIR IS CREDIT DUE.